-- 1. To receive and adopt the Directors' Statement and Audited Financial Statements of the Company and its subsidiaries for the financial year ended 31 March 2017 and the Auditors' Report thereon.
+- 1. To receive and adopt the Directors' Statement and Audited Financial Statements of the Company and its subsidiaries for the financial year ended 31 March 2018 and the Auditors' Report thereon.
 (Resolution 1) - 2.
+To approve the payment of Directors' fees of S\$183,770 for the financial year ended 31 March 2018 (2017: S\$195,650).

+(Resolution 2)

-To approve the payment of Directors' fees of S\$195,650.00 for the financial year ended 31 March 2017 (2016: S\$178,482.50).
-(Resolution 2) - 3.
-To re-elect Mr Chou Kong Seng, a Director retiring under Article 107 of the Company's Constitution.
-[See Explanatory Note (a)] (Resolution 3) - 4.
-To re-elect Mr Ng Kai Man, a Director retiring under Article 107 of the Company's Constitution.
+3. To re-elect Mr Kesavan Nair, a Director retiring under Article 107 of the Company's Constitution.
+[See Explanatory Note (a)]

+(Resolution 3)

+- 4. To note that Prof. Ling Chung Yee Roy will be retiring pursuant to Article 107 of the Company's Constitution and he will not be seeking re-election at this Annual General Meeting.

 [See Explanatory Note (b)] (Resolution 4) - 5.
 To re-appoint Messrs Nexia TS Public Accounting Corporation as the Company's Independent Auditors and to authorise the Directors to fix their remuneration.
 (Resolution 5) - 6.
 To transact any other ordinary business that may properly be transacted at an Annual General Meeting.